AsThingsFallApart/Golden/README.md

 # Golden
-Query a mySQL database using a Java GUI
+Query a MySQL database using a Java GUI

 INSTALLING NECESSARY DEPENDENCIES:
 --------------------------------------------------